Chak De! India: Casting

-Kaushik and his team taught the crew "all [they] knew about hockey".
-In an interview, he later said that he "taught him (Sahni) everything about the game, starting from how the camp is conducted, how the girls come from different backgrounds and cultures, the psychological factors involved.
-Also how the coach faces pressure to select girls from different states and teams".
-After Negi was suggested, the latter assembled a team of hockey players to train the actors.
-He later said that he "trained the girls for six months.
-Waking up at 4, traveling from Kandivali to Churchgate.
-We would retire around 11 in the night.
-It was tiring.
-But we were on a mission ...
-They couldn't run; couldn't hold the hockey sticks.
-I ensured none of them [would have to] cut their nails or eyebrows (as the players do).
-The girls have worked very hard.
-I salute them".
-Some of the actors, such as Chitrashi, Sandia, and Raynia, were cast because they were hockey players.

 Rob Miller was the sport action director, choreographing the sports scenes, and worked with Negi to train the actors.
 About working with Khan, Negi recalled that everything was planned "including the penalty stroke that SRK missed.
-That shot alone took us nearly 20 hours as I was keen that it should be very realistic.
-I took the help of a lot of my former teammates.
-But more importantly, it was so easy working with SRK.
-He is unbelievably modest and was willing to do as many re-takes as we wanted".
+That shot alone took us nearly 20 hours as I was keen that it should be very realistic."

 Soundtrack

 The soundtrack album of Chak De!
 India and the film's background music is composed by Salim–Sulaiman.
 This film marks the duo's first collaboration with actor Shah Rukh Khan.
 The lyrics for all the songs were written by Jaideep Sahni.
 The album features seven tracks with a remix song and a dialogue by Shah Rukh Khan from this film.
 The album was released on 11 July 2007, and upon its release 11,00,000 units of the album were sold, making it the eleventh highest selling soundtrack album of the year, according to the Indian trade website Box Office India.

-The album received positive reviews from critics.
-Planet Bollywood rated the album 8/10 stars, with "Chak De!
-India", "Badal Pe Paaon Hai", "Ek Hockey Doongi Rakh Ke" and "Maula Maula Le Le Meri Jaan" as their top picks.
-Then stated "Salim-Sulaiman have shown that just like the girls' hockey team, every underdog has his/her day.
-The album is a relief from the usual Himeshsonic-Pritammatic soundtracks that are flooding the Bollywood music scene today.
-Here's hoping that the duo get more contracts and bring us some more fresh tracks."